SecondServ/NY-Property-Data-Anomalies-Detection/README.md

 - help you get familiar with the data
 - a resource for when you start to build variables

-2.**Data preprocessing:**
+2.**Data preprocessing:**(Filling in missing field values only in this case)
-Filling in missing field values - Fields that contain missing values: ZIP, STORIES, FULLVAL, AVLAND, AVTOT, LTFRONT, LTDEPTH, BLDFRONT, BLDDEPTH.
+Fields that contain missing values: ZIP, STORIES, FULLVAL, AVLAND, AVTOT, LTFRONT, LTDEPTH, BLDFRONT, BLDDEPTH.
 There are a lot of ways to fill in missing values, but the main idea is the same ----> to replace the missing field value with something reasonable.
 In this problem, I used the average or most common value of that field over a relevant subset of records:
   - Select one or more other fields that you think are important in determining the missing field
   - Group the selected field(s) into categories
   - Replace the missing field with the average or most common value for its appropriate group